 This is a journey-level classification responsible for participating in the daily operations, services, and maintenance activities of the College's horse unit.
 Typical duties include caring, feeding, and handling horses, training students and volunteers, and providing instructional support services for the horse unit.
 Incumbents at this level are required to be fully trained in all procedures related to the assigned area(s) of responsibility, working with a high degree of independent judgment, tact, and initiative.
 Positions at this level receive only occasional instruction or assistance as new or unusual situations arise and are fully aware of the operating procedures and policies of the work unit.
+This class is distinguished from the Manager, Farm in that the latter is responsible for organizing, assigning, supervising, and reviewing all work and staff involved in the horse unit.

-EXAMPLES OF ESSENTIAL FUNCTIONS (Illustrative Only)
+EXAMPLES OF ESSENTIAL JOB FUNCTIONS (Illustrative Only)

-- 1. Coordinates, oversees, and participates in the operations, services, and maintenance activities of the horse unit; ensures proper safety and security of the horse unit and related facilities, equipment, and grounds; repairs and maintains horse structures and facilities; monitors, evaluates, and adjusts activities in response to unit's needs; ensures activities comply with established standards, policies, and procedures of goals and objectives for the horse unit. - 2.
-Oversees and in conjunction with the Horse Training Technician and Faculty develops, and implements production, breeding, feeding, healthcare, and safety practices and plans for the horses; creates and maintains pertinent records; participates in the development and implementation of methods and procedures for the care and in cooperation with the Horse Training Technician, training, of the horses. - 3.
+- Coordinates, oversees, and participates in the operations, services, and maintenance activities of the horse unit; ensures proper safety and security of the horse unit and related facilities, equipment, and grounds; repairs and maintains horse structures and facilities; monitors, evaluates, and adjusts activities in response to unit's needs; ensures activities comply with established standards, policies, and procedures of goals and objectives for the horse unit. - 2.
+Oversees, develops, and implements production, breeding, feeding, healthcare, and safety practices and plans for the horses; creates and maintains pertinent records; participates in the development and implementation of methods and procedures for the care and training of the horses. - 3.
 Checks and monitors the health and condition of horses; provides general and preventative maintenance care; designs and implements nutrition programs; coordinates emergency and veterinary care as needed. - 4.
 Trains and provides work direction and guidance to assigned student workers and staff; prepares work schedules, assigns duties, and reviews work for accuracy, completeness, and compliance with established standards and procedures; ensures student and staff understanding of safety practices and procedures. - 5.
-Provides instructional support services pertaining to the horses; assists students with developing riding, driving, and performance skills; explains related principles, practices, procedures, methods, materials, terminology, tools, and equipment; participates in demonstrations of activities; fits horses for tack, harnesses, and other equipment in cooperation with the Training Technician. - 6.
+Provides instructional support services pertaining to the horses; assists students with developing riding, driving, and performance skills; explains related principles, practices, procedures, methods, materials, terminology, tools, and equipment; participates in demonstrations of activities; fits horses for tack, harnesses, and other equipment. - 6.
 Monitors and ensures smooth and efficient operations and activities related to the equine center; assists students and faculty in the use and operation of equipment and materials related to the horse unit; assists instructors with laboratories when requested, including providing demonstrations and supplies.

-- 7. Assists Manager, Farm, and Training Technician in coordinating the sale of the farm's horses; researches current sales and market prices to establish prices; develops and arranges showing and delivery schedules; drives a vehicle to transport horses as needed. - 8.
-Assists in developing budget figures for the unit; monitors and controls expenditures; monitors inventory levels of supplies and equipment; receives, stores, and maintains adequate inventory levels of supplies and equipment as directed. - 9.
+- 7. Assists in coordinating the sale of the farm's horses; researches current sales and market prices to establish prices; develops and arranges showing and delivery schedules; drives a vehicle to transport horses as needed. - 8.
+Assists in developing budget figures for the unit; monitors and controls expenditures; receives, stores, and maintains adequate inventory levels of supplies and equipment as directed. - 9.
 Communicates with College staff, students, and various outside agencies to exchange information and resolve issues or concerns. - 10.
 Prepares and maintains various records and reports related to students, horses, materials, inventory, and assigned activities. - 11.
 Participates on committees, task forces, and special assignments, including, but not limited to Screening and Selection Committees and affiliated trainings.
 Prepares and delivers oral presentations related to assigned areas if needed. - 12.
 Performs other related or lower classification duties as assigned.